About the Journal

 The European Journal of Transport and Infrastructure Research (EJTIR) is a peer-reviewed open access journal with no article processing charges and no publishing fees.
 All papers are double blind peer-reviewed.
-EJTIR aims to publish high-quality papers on the behavioral, organizational, economic, and/or public policy dimensions of the planning and operations of transport systems.
+While we are a European-based journal, we welcome papers from all over the world.
+We expect authors to explicitly discuss potential lessons relevant to Europe or other western countries.
+Because EJTIR aims to be relevant for practice, we favor multi-disciplinary papers that study topics from different angles.

 We do not only want to contribute to the academic debate on transport and infrastructure, we also want to contribute to practice.
 We are primarily interested in publishing research that makes a real difference in addressing the immense and growing challenges of today’s transport systems.
 This means that EJTIR encourages submission of scholarly papers that explicitly aim to support decision-making and policy-making in the field of transport and infrastructure.